-Pippins follows the revised EYFS (Early Years Foundation Stage) curriculum.
+Pippins follows the EYFS (Early Years Foundation Stage) curriculum, revised in 2017.

 The Early Years Foundation Stage (EYFS) is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 The EYFS seeks to provide:

 · Quality and consistency in all early years settings, so that every child makes good progress and no child gets left behind

 · A secure foundation through learning and development opportunities which are planned around the needs and interests of each individual child and are assessed and reviewed regularly